google/nucleus/README.md

 ## Version

-This is Nucleus 0.5.1.
+This is Nucleus 0.5.2.
 Nucleus follows [semantic versioning](https://semver.org/).

+New in 0.5.2:

+* Upgrades htslib dependency from 1.9 to 1.10.2.
+* More informative error message for failed SAM header parsing.
+* `util/vis.py` now supports saving images to Google Cloud Storage.

 New in 0.5.1: